Havana: Seven Years' War

-The city was captured by the British during the Seven Years' War.
-The episode began on 6 June 1762, when at dawn, a British fleet, comprising more than 50 ships and a combined force of over 11,000 men of the Royal Navy and Army, sailed into Cuban waters and made an amphibious landing east of Havana.
-The British immediately opened up trade with their North American and Caribbean colonies, causing a rapid transformation of Cuban society.
-Less than a year after Havana was seized, the Peace of Paris was signed by the three warring powers thus ending the Seven Years' War.
-The treaty gave Britain Florida in exchange for the return of the city of Havana on to Spain.
+The city was sieged by the British during the Siege of Havana in the Seven Years' War.
+The episode began on 6 June 1762, when at dawn, a British fleet comprising more than 50 ships and a combined force of over 11,000 men of the Royal Navy and Army, sailed into Cuban waters and made an amphibious landing east of Havana.

+After the siege, the British immediately opened up Havana to trade with their North American and Caribbean colonies, causing a rapid transformation of Cuban society.
+Less than a year after Havana was seized, the Treaty of Paris was signed in 1763 by the three warring powers, ending the war.
+The treaty ceded Spanish Florida to the British in exchange for the return of Havana to Spain.

-After regaining the city, the Spanish transformed Havana into the most heavily fortified city in the Americas like Cartagena, Colombia a city that under the leadership of Blas de Lezo defeated a British invasion of 30,000 sailors.
-Construction began on what was to become the Fortress of San Carlos de la Cabaña, the third biggest Spanish fortification in the New World after Castillo San Cristóbal (the biggest) and Castillo San Felipe del Morro both in San Juan, Puerto Rico.
-On 15 January 1796, the remains of Christopher Columbus were transported to the island from Santo Domingo.
-They rested there until 1898, when they were transferred to Seville's Cathedral, after Spain's loss of Cuba.
+After regaining the city, the Spanish transformed Havana into the most heavily fortified city in the Americas; similar to Cartagena, a city that under the leadership of Blas de Lezo defeated a British invasion of 30,000 sailors during the Battle of Cartagena in 1741.
+Construction began on what was to become the Fortress of San Carlos de la Cabaña, the third biggest Spanish fortification in the New World after Castillo San Cristóbal and Castillo San Felipe del Morro, both located in San Juan, Puerto Rico.

+On 15 January 1796, the remains of Christopher Columbus were transported to Cuba from Santo Domingo.
+They rested there until 1898, when they were transferred to the Seville Cathedral after Spain's loss of Cuba in the Spanish-American War.